victoroliveirab/css-utils.nvim/README.md

 To do.
 The only configuration available for now is to enable dev-mode.

 ## Roadmap
-- [ ] Add hover handler and cycling window to peek definitions
 - [ ] Add support to `htmldjango` and `erb`
 - [ ] Add support to `<style>` tags
 - [ ] Add support to external/cdn stylesheets